jwcarr/eyekit/GUIDE.md

 ### {'stem_1': 100, 'suffix_1': 100}
 ```

 In this case, we see that the total time spent inside the `stem_1` interest area was 200ms, while the duration of the initial fixation on that interest area was 100ms.
-Similarly, these analysis functions can be applied to other kinds of interest areas, such as words:
+Similarly, these analysis functions can be applied to any collection of interest areas, such as all words:

 ```python
 >>> tot_durations_on_words = eyekit.analysis.total_fixation_duration(txt.words(), seq)